 Capture the parts related to DDDS and stop source CU-UP.
 Check offline.

+12. The target gNB-DU sends an ACCESS SUCCESS message to inform the gNB-CU-CP of which cell the UE has successfully accessed.
+The target gNB-DU also sends a Downlink Data Delivery Status frame to inform the target gNB-CU-UP.

-10-11.
-The gNB-CU-CP may perform the Bearer Context Modification procedure to retrieve the PDCP UL/DL status and to exchange the TNL address information for data forwarding for the bearers to the source gNB-CU-UP.
+13. The gNB-CU-CP performs the Bearer Context Modification procedure to indicate the source gNB-CU-UP to stop packet delivery, which may also retrieve the PDCP UL/DL status and exchange the TNL address information for data forwarding for the bearers.

 Intra-CU LTM procedure Stage 2 (R3-245567)